slangeberg/sb-api-test/README.md

 - **Standard CRUD api**
   - Would be simple to add `/api/critterz/{ID}` and similar endpoints.
   - Also seems like if we really want 'last' entry, we'd want to query by type, like `/api/critterz/last?findByCritterType=BEAR`
+- **DTO over API**
+  - Currently returning straight entities as JSON format, so would be good idea to add DTO mapping layer to controller(s)
 - **Security.**
   - Right now these apis are wide open.
 Would be interesting to see if there is any evolution in Spring Security in Boot 3 that I'm missing out on.
 - **Persistent DB**